thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 )
 {% endhighlight %}

-Now let's use our new *select\_option* method to revisit the *states*, *districts* and *projects* generators.
-They can all be refactored to use our new *select\_option* method since they all follow the pattern:
+Now let's revisit the *states*, *districts* and *projects* generators.
+They all follow the pattern:

 - Get a reference to a SELECT element
 - Generate its list of values
 - Iterate through those values selecting each option as we go

-We'll create a new method *make\_select\_option\_iterator* that returns a generator function.
+We encapsulate this logic in a new method *make\_select\_option\_iterator* that returns a generator function.
 All we need to supply are the xpath of the SELECT element whose options we want to iterate over, and the xpath of the SELECT whose options get updated every time a value from the first SELECT gets chosen:

 {% highlight python %}
 def make_select_option_iterator(self, xpath, waitfor_elem_xpath):